West Wind Aviation Flight 282: Investigation

 Transportation Safety Board of Canada launched the investigation.
 BEA, ATR (aircraft manufacturer), Pratt & Whitney Canada (engine manufacturer), and Transport Canada also sent representatives to the site.
 Flight recorders were recovered and sent to the lab in Ottawa.

 West Wind Aviation's air operator certificate was suspended on 22 December 2017 by Transport Canada, due to deficiencies in the company's operational control system.
 They were allowed to fly again on May 8, 2018, after Transport Canada said West Wind had addressed the regulator's concerns about deficiencies in the company's operational control system.

 A year after the crash, the preliminary investigation made by the Canadian TSB suggested that icing might have largely contributed to the crash.
-The departure airport of Flight 282, Fond-du-Lac Airport, was not equipped with adequate de-icing equipment, with official commented it as "seriously inadequate".
+The departure airport of Flight 282, Fond-du-Lac Airport, was not equipped with adequate deicing equipment.
 Polls conducted by TSB also revealed that at least 40% of pilots rarely or never have their aircraft de-iced in remote airports.
 Due to these findings, recommendation on better de-icing procedure throughout remote Canadian airports was issued to Transport Canada.
 Subsequently, investigators ruled out engine failure as likely cause of the crash.
+The final TSB report attributed the crash to icing.